crayzeewulf/libserial/README.md

 ./configure --prefix=/usr/include/
 ```

-Once you have the `configure` script, you can build the library with `make` and install with `make install`:
+Once you have executed the `configure` script, you can build the library with `make` and install with `make install`:

 ```
 make